mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 Most containers for this pipeline are publicly available on various container repositories.
 There is however one that you should build locally.
 Go to the `Container` directory and execute this command `apptainer build apptainer.sif apptainer.def`.
+The pipeline will automatically find this container.

 ### Start pipeline

 To start the pipeline execute this line `NXF_VER=24.04.2 nextflow run main.nf --profile {server or cluster} {other args}`.
 This will download a specific version of Nextflow and you will have to specify if you run the pipeline on a `server` or `cluster`.
-If yo want to resume the pipeline use the `-resume` flag.
-Then the pipeline will ignore processes it already have finished.
+If you want to resume the pipeline use the `-resume` flag.
+The pipeline will then ignore processes it already have finished.

 #### SLURM